Yokohama Red Brick Warehouse: Seasonal events

 The area around Yokohama Red Brick Warehouse is home to a popular annual ticketed German-style Christmas market from November 25 to December 25 (Christmas Day).
 Part of the appeal is the warehouse's strong German architectural inspiration.
 From December to February, Yokohama Red Brick is home to Yokohama Art Rink, an outdoor ice skating rink that doubles as an art exhibition showcasing local artists.
 The Art Rink has been in operation since 2005.

-Likewise, an Oktoberfest is held from late September to mid-October.
+Likewise, an Oktoberfest is held from late September to mid-October.Originally, Oktoberfest is the world's largest beer festival, held annually in Munich, Germany since 1810.
+It gathers beers you rarely get to drink in Japan, including those brewed by long-established breweries and award-winning beers.
+It also offers authentic sausages and meat dishes, perfect as snacks to pair with beer.

+The Yokohama Strawberry Festival is held in early spring, when strawberries are in season.
+Large strawberry sculptures are displayed in the plaza.
+In 2023, its 10th anniversary, the festival featured direct sales of locally grown, morning-picked Yokohama strawberries and tasting events for brand strawberries from Fukushima, Nara, and Ibaraki prefectures.
+A wide array of strawberry-themed gourmet treats gathered together, from traditional Japanese sweets like dorayaki and daifuku to parfaits, cakes, and strawberry candy.

 Sports

 On December 10, 2018, it was announced that the Final Stage of SASUKE 36's special would be broadcast live from the Yokohama Red Brick Warehouse on TBS on New Year's Eve.
-The 2019 edition of SASUKE's Final Stage will once again be broadcast live from the warehouse on December 31, 2019.
-It will be the 2nd consecutive SASUKE tournament to have a live Final Stage.
+The 2019 edition of SASUKE's Final Stage was once again be broadcast live from the warehouse on December 31, 2019.
+It was the 2nd consecutive SASUKE tournament to have a live Final Stage.